.

 - Anti-anxiety medications: Benzodiazepines can help to reduce levels of anxiety.

-- Beta blockers: These drugs reduce adrenaline production and minimise symptoms such as shaking and sweating.
+- Beta blockers: These drugs block the action of adrenaline and minimise symptoms such as shaking and sweating.

 Does Cannabis Cause Social Anxiety Disorder?